sathomas/jsDataV.is/src/text/ch2/03-tracking-values.md

 ```
 Once again we use `.each`, this time to append a legend for each region to the `legends` element.

 Now we'd like to add a continuous vertical grid that spans all of the charts.
-Because the charts are stacked on top of each other, grid lines in the individual charts can appear as one continuous line as long as we can remove any borders or margins between charts.
-It takes several `plot()` options to achieve that, shown below.
+Because the charts are stacked , grid lines in the individual charts can appear as one continuous line as long as we can remove any borders or margins between charts.
+It takes several `plot()` options to achieve that, as shown here.

 ``` {.javascript .numberLines}
     $.plot(region.div, [region.data], {